 Take a look at water bottles from Amazon right here.

 But isn’t the essence of a vacation to have fun, splurge and enjoy all the nice treats you don’t get to have daily.
 That’s why this drinks on their own don’t really fill the bill with a nice eating experience on a vacation.

 To actually sample the colorful exiting fun drinks you see on Royal Caribbean’s menu, a beer or a glass of wine with your dinner, you have to fork out extra cash for them.
-And if you drink a lot of beverages in a day, you will want to consider the following drink packages, to try to save some bucks on your cruise.
+If you drink a lot of beverages in a day you will want to consider the following drink packages to try and save some money on your cruise.

 The Deluxe Beverage Package